PyPlr/cvd_pupillometry/docs/03_installation.rst

 Requirements
 ------------

-*PyPlr* requires Python3 and set of standard numerical computing packages, all of which are listed in *requirements.txt*:
+*PyPlr* requires Python3 and a set of standard numerical computing packages, all of which are listed in *requirements.txt*:

 .. include:: ../requirements.txt
    :literal: